Fit-to-Live Health & Fitness Retreats use and the to help you optimise your health and fitness.

 The human body has only limited ability to break down these fructan polymers and therefore only absorbs 5 – 15% of fructans in the small intestine (10).
 The mechanism for malabsorption and intolerance is related to the lack of enzymes to fully digest the complex sugars (polysaccharides).
 It results in the malabsorbed fructans reaching the colon, where they are then fermented.
 Furthermore, the small molecule of fructans draws more water into the intestine which can also result in bloating and diarrhea.

 The consumption of fructans is believed to have increased due to high fructan-containing diets being very common in the Western diet, especially as more wheat-based products (breakfast cereals, pasta and bread) are consumed.
-This, alongside the gut porosity enhancing and irritating effects of gliadin (part of the gluten protein in wheat) may have increased the number of people who are intolerant or sensitive to fructans (11).
+This, alongside the (part of the gluten protein in wheat) may have increased the number of people who are intolerant or sensitive to fructans (11).

 The problem with Fructans